Skip to main content

 Is residential life LGBTQ+ friendly and gender-inclusive?

-The Office of Residence Life & Housing strives to support the healthy and holistic development of all students and provide a safe and affirming living environment.
+The Office of Residence Life and Housing strives to support the healthy and holistic development of all students and provide a safe and affirming living environment.
 We are also aware that the binary-gendered structure of our residence halls does not always provide an ideal living environment for members of our community who identify as LGBTQPIA+, non-binary, genderfluid, and/or genderqueer.
-And, we know that living with someone for the first time can be scary enough without adding the fear that your new roommate may be queerphobic.
+We know that living with someone for the first time can be scary enough without adding the fear that your new roommate may be queerphobic.
+For these reasons, the Housing Application provides a few opportunities to help LGBTQPIA+ students find affirming roommates.

-"Residence Life & Housing is committed to providing a safe and more inclusive environment for our LGBTQPIA+ community members.
-Would you be welcoming and supportive to an LGBTQPIA+ roommate?"
-Students can answer "yes" or "unsure."
-Only students who both answer "yes" are matched with each other.
+• All students are provided the opportunity in the roommate questionnaire (used to match roommates) to declare that they are LGBTQ+ friendly by answering the following question: “Residence Life and Housing is committed to providing a safe and more inclusive environment for our LGBTQPIA+ community members.
+Would you be welcoming and supportive to an LGBTQPIA+ roommate?”
+Students can answer “yes” or “unsure”.
+Only students who both answer “yes” are matched with each other.

 • You can also choose who you want to live with.
 In the housing application, you can view other students' profiles looking for students who answered positively to the question above.